ppy/osu-wiki/news/2023/2023-08-26-new-featured-artist-beignet.md

 [**beignet**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/377) has even more songs to choose from.
 Sift through the templates for your favourite and start mapping already.

 New to mapping?
 Not sure what to do next?
 Here's an idea: post in [this forum thread](https://osu.ppy.sh/community/forums/topics/287145) to receive feedback on your map!
-This is meant specifically for users who have **0 ranked maps** (...which most likely includes you).
+This is meant specifically for users who have **0 Ranked maps** (...which most likely includes you).

 Stick around next week for a long-awaited artist reveal, alongside a new batch of [**Featured Artist playlists** in osu!(lazer)](/wiki/People/Featured_Artists/Featured_Artist_playlists)!